 Force Majeure.
 Force Majeure shall mean an event or occurrence that is not reasonably foreseeable by a party, is beyond its reasonable control, and is not caused by its negligence or lack of due diligence, including, but not limited to, natural disasters, fire, lightning, wind, perils of the sea, flood, explosions, acts of God or the public enemy, vandalism, blockages, insurrections, riots, war, sabotage, action of a court or public authority.
 Notwithstanding anything else herein to the contrary, changes in market conditions or work stoppages caused by strikes or lockouts shall not constitute Force Majeure.
 In the event either party is rendered unable, by reason of an event of Force Majeure, to perform, wholly or in part, any obligation or commitment set forth in this Agreement, then its obligations, except for obligations to pay money, shall be suspended to the extent and for the period of such Force Majeure condition.

 Indemnification.
 The Parties agree to indemnify and hold each other harmless from and against all claims, demands, losses, liabilities and expenses (including reasonable attorneys’ fees) for personal injury, facilities or the property of any other person, entity or corporation to the extent arising out of, resulting from or caused by their negligent or intentional acts, errors, or omissions.
 All content supplied to Enron by Scudder Publishing Group according to the terms of this contract is copyrighted by Scudder Publishing Group.
+SPG agrees to indemnify and hold harmless Enron and its affiliates, officers, directors, employees, representatives, agents and successors and assigns from and against any and all claims and losses (including, but not limited to, attorneys’ fees, expert witness fees and expenses) arising from or in connection with breach of, or failure to perform, any of the representations, warranties and covenants set forth in this Agreement or in the performance of any of its duties, responsibilities or services under this Agreement.

 Entire Agreement; amendments.
 This Agreement and the documents made a part hereof contain the entire Agreement and understanding between the parties with respect to the subject matter of this Agreement and supersede all prior oral or written negotiations, understandings and agreements with respect to the same subject matter.
 Neither party shall be bound by or shall be deemed to have made any representations, warranties or commitments except those contained in this Agreement and the documents made a part hereof.
 No provision of this Agreement may be changed, waived, modified, discharged or terminated except by a written instrument executed by the parties hereto.